Aar Valley Railway: Freight

 The Aar railway was used for the transportation of mining products.
 The Schaefer lime works in Oberneisen and the Michelbach steelworks (Michelbacher Hütte) in Kettenbach are located directly on the line.
 While freight traffic on the Wiesbaden–Bad Schwalbach line was discontinued at the same time as passenger services on 24 September 1983, freight traffic ran from Diez to Bad Schwalbach until 28 December 1990 and traffic to Hohenstein was closed on 1 December 1992.
 The last train between Kettenbach and the northern end of the line ran in June 1999.

 Since 2007, the operation of traffic was resumed between Wiesbaden Ost station and Henkell & Co. (a sparkling wine manufacturer) at the former Landesdenkmal station.

+Transport associations

+Between Diez and Zollhaus the line is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM) between Rückershausen and Wiesbaden in the area of the transport association Rhein-Main-Verkehrsverbund (RMV), although currently there is no public passenger transport on the whole line.

 Reactivation plans

 Rhineland-Palatinate

 Flacht station (currently a restaurant) is to be reactivated in 2015.

 At the end of August 2008, the Zweckverband Schienenpersonennahverkehr Rheinland-Pfalz-Nord (Northern Rhineland-Palatinate Public Transport Association, SPNV-Nord) decided to reactivate the Limburg–Zollhaus section in 2014 with an hourly regional service as part of Rhineland-Palatinate integrated regular interval service (Rheinland-Pfalz-Takt).
 This would form part of the Rheinland-Pfalz-Takt 2015 concept, which includes the reactivation of disused railway lines.
 The expected travel time on the 13.7 km long section between Zollhaus and Limburg (including a reversal in Diez) would be 20 minutes and thus only half as long as the existing bus service.
 A diesel multiple unit would operate a shuttle service on the line.
 In addition to the reactivation of the existing stations additional stations would be established in Niederneisen, Holzheim and Freiendiez.
 It was announced in 2011 that the commissioning would be delayed, however, until August 2015.
 A proposed extension of the reactivated section of line to Michelbach was ruled out for cost reasons, since it would require a second vehicle.